adamurban04/portfolio/_posts/2024-02-08-my-second-semester-at-university-of-limerick.markdown

 After beautiful holidays with my family and friends, attending The Kellner Family Foundation scholars' meeting, I returned to Ireland.
 Even during the holidays, I dedicated time to improving my coding skills and preparing for the second semester.
 I expanded my coding portfolio and gained insights into implementing Java interfaces for GUIs.
 Furthermore, I am working towards establishing a tennis club as I believe it would be a great tribute to the University of Limerick.

-I am also excited about the upcoming Robocode event, which I am eager to participate in.
-The beginning of the second semester has been fairly quick, especially with the Cooperative Education placement preparation, but I am thrilled to continue my journey.